You don’t blog? (5/5: the finale!)

 You need to edjumacate your employers about blogcons.

-(You’re fired for attending parties during work hours.—Editor)
+[You’re fired for attending parties during work hours.—Editor]

-Don’t brag about your blog or show off your pseudo-intellectual literary skills or journalistic capabilities at blogcons or similar gatherings.
-Some bloggers there used to be senior staff journalists, prizewinning book writers and editors, and famous celebrities in the media business.
+FACT:— You’d be surprised how many bloggers at blogcons used to be (or still are) senior staff journalists, prizewinning book writers and editors, and famous celebrities in the media business.
 These are people who make money from their blogs, so you shouldn’t embarrass yourself (or them!).

 I once met a nondescript blogger who 20 years before won the Pulitzer prize for some kind of journalism.
 I didn’t believe him at first, but after I checked him out, he really was what he claimed.
 Thank god I didn’t insult him or anything.